netgen-layouts/layouts-docs/tips_tricks/inject_current_content_location.rst

 .. note::

-    This tutorial is eZ Platform/eZ Publish 5 specific.
+    This tutorial is eZ Platform specific.

 Often, your custom block definitions and query types need the current eZ Platform location or content to work.
 While you can extract the information